The Auto Trader expert verdict: ★★★★★ ★★★★★ 2.5

-Ford has taken steps to improve the Ecosport's cabin quality, as it was a real area of weakness in the last version.
-The cabin now looks fairly similar to that of the latest Fiesta supermini, with big, easy-to-use controls, and a reprofiled centre console featuring a floating touch-screen that displays all the infotainment menus.
-However, while the overall quality has is improved, there are still plenty of tough, abrasive plastics, and some of the panels don’t fit together with the same precision as those found in a Seat Arona, but it is better for quality than the previous Ecosport.
+The cabin looks fairly similar to that of the latest Fiesta supermini, with big, easy-to-use controls, and a floating touch-screen that displays all the infotainment menus.
+There are a few tough, abrasive plastics, and some of the panels don’t fit together with the same precision as those found in a Seat Arona, but it is better for quality than the previous Ecosport.

 There’s a decent amount of space for four, along with the additional nicety of reclining rear seats.
 There’s also plenty of room under the front seats for those in the back to slide their feet underneath.
 In even better news, Ford has moved the old Ecosport’s rear door-mounted spare wheel to the options list, as it blotted out even more of the already limited rear visibility, and added a lump of deadweight that made opening the side-hinged rear door a real struggle.

 The Ecosport is a tall vehicle with a comparatively small footprint, and in order to prevent it from rolling around too much in corners, it has quite stiff suspension.
-That means the ride feels overly firm for too much of the time.
-You feel quite a lot of shudder when you’re just tootling up the high street, and when you go faster, bumps have an even more dramatic effect.
+That means you feel quite a lot of shudder when you’re just tootling up the high street, and when you go faster, bumps have an even more dramatic effect.
 What’s more, the stiff suspension doesn’t really help all that much with the handling anyway, because the Ecosport still feels decidedly top-heavy when you’re changing direction.
 That’s also the case on ST-Line models, which have an even sportier suspension setup.

 We’ve driven three different versions of the Ecosport and all have displayed different levels of steering weight and feel.
 The overriding character common to all of them was a reasonable amount of feedback, albeit with an overly enthusiastic self-centring action.
 This means the steering can feel a bit too heavy when trying to hold the car steady in bends.
 You’ll also notice quite a bit of vibration through the steering wheel as the Ecosport’s suspension chunters over rougher surfaces, and quite a bit of tyre roar is evident at motorway speeds, but at least the weighty steering and firm suspension help the Ecosport feel secure and stable when you’re cruising.

 The 125 horsepower, 1.0-litre three-cylinder petrol engine is likely to be the best seller, and it’s easy to see why.
 It’s an incredibly flexible engine, pulling strongly from low revs, and it’s also willing to rev to dizzying heights.
-However, it’s not exactly the most cultured engine we’ve driven.
+However, it’s not the most cultured engine you’ll ever experience.
 Although it’s quiet at idle, it does generate some distinct vibration, which you’ll notice pulsing through the steering wheel, pedals and through the floor as the revs climb.